pleasefixomg/AM2R-ATM/README.md

 # AM2R Audial Tribute Mod
 This is a nearly full music replacement mod with a heavy focus on Metroid 2 and its remakes.

 Originally started as a personal project to replace a mod I got from someone else a long time ago that exclusively used the gameboy soundtrack, now turned into a much more involved full-blown public release with way more work put into it than I had ever imagined.

+**Current Track Count by Game:**
+Gameboy - 20
+AM2R - 7
+DS - 9
+NES - 1
+Super - 5
+Fusion - 3
+Prime - 4
+Prime 2 - 5

 ---